Seymour Midwest 20" Bush Blade

 This grass blade is a good choice for tackling dense and heavy growth up to thumb-thick green saplings.
 The short, wide blade prevents taking too deep of a bite by accident, and allows the blade to pass fully through thick stalks before reaching the corrugations of the bead and rib.
 With the tang angle adjusted, it may be used as a trimming blade for working in tight spaces.

-If selecting the "Ground & Honed" option the edge will be made fully ready to mow.
+If selecting the "Ground and Honed" option the edge will be made ready to mow.
+A light burr will be present from grinding and polishing of the edge that will come off in the first few honing sessions during use.

 If selecting the "Angle Adjusted" option we will heat and bend the tang by approximately 10° to lower the lay of the blade in use.
 For users of average height this will bring the lay of the blade low enough for acceptable lawn use and other close-cropped mowing if used on a Seymour No.8 aluminum snath.
 If mowing in very rough terrain, cutting lots of challenging growth, or of shorter stature we suggest omitting this option.
 If of above-average height or being paired with a snath of lesser curvature than the No.8 snath a stronger angle may be desired.
 If you would like a greater angle than the default 10°, please write us at email@example.com to discuss your requirements!